DanEscher98/TechnicalNotes/docs/Tools/JustfileSpells.md

 ```

 Then add the following lines to your `shell` config file to create an alias, so
-you don't mess with `just` if you use if for other projects.
+you don't mess with `just` if you use it for other projects.

 ```bash
 # For Bash at ~/.bashrc